 Scrum Master responsibilities and services to Product Owner

-He/She helps product owner to communicate the clear product needs to the development team.
+He/She helps the product owner to communicate the clear product needs to the development team.

 Ensures that product owner understands how to manage product backlog and maximize the value.